Win-Win Kernelization for Degree Sequence Completion Problems: Conclusion

 \section{Conclusion}

 We proposed a method for deriving efficient and effective preprocessing algorithms for degree sequence completion problems. \DCE[e$^+$] served as our main illustrating example.
-Roughly speaking, the core of the approach (as basically already used in previous work~\cite{CLT10,HNNS13}) consists of extracting the degree sequence from the input graph, efficiently solving a simpler number editing problem, and translating the obtained solution back into a solution for the graph problem using $f$-factors.
-While previous work~\cite{CLT10,HNNS13} was specifically tailored towards an application for degree anonymization in graphs, we generalized the approach by filtering out problem-specific parts and ``universal'' parts.
+Roughly speaking, the core of the approach (as basically already used in previous work~\cite{LT08,HNNS15}) consists of extracting the degree sequence from the input graph, efficiently solving a simpler number editing problem, and translating the obtained solution back into a solution for the graph problem using $f$-factors.
+While previous work~\cite{LT08,HNNS15} was specifically tailored towards an application for degree anonymization in graphs, we generalized the approach by filtering out problem-specific parts and ``universal'' parts.
 Thus, whenever one can solve these problem-specific parts efficiently, we can automatically obtain efficient preprocessing and fixed-parameter tractability results.

-Our approach seems promising for future empirical investigations; a very recent experimental work has been performed for \kDegAnon \cite{HHN14}.
+Our approach seems promising for future empirical investigations; an experimental work has already been performed for \kDegAnon~\cite{HHN14}.
 Another line of future research could be to study polynomial-time approximation algorithms for the considered degree sequence completion problems.
 Perhaps parts of our preprocessing approach might find use here as well.
 A more specific open question concerning our work would be how to deal with additional connectivity requirements for the generated graphs.